LMS Requirements: An Ultimate Checklist

 Authentication protocol

 Consider the methods LMSs use to verify users and grant access to the platform.
-Typical authentication protocols include:
+Many LMS vendors use the following authentication protocols:

-To prevent unauthorized access, reduce the risk of data breaches, and maintain the integrity of the eLearning environment, go for an LMS that meets your general user authentication standards.
+To prevent unauthorized access, reduce the risk of data breaches, and maintain the integrity of the online learning environment, go for an LMS that meets your general user authentication standards.

 Access control

 With access control, administrators can manage user permissions quickly and easily to streamline user workflows and protect crucial data.
-It’s best to select LMSs that have varied role-based access control parameters suitable for your organization’s structure.
+It’s best to select LMS solutions with varied role-based access control parameters that are suitable for your organization’s structure.

 Other Important LMS Standards and Requirements